alisw/alibuild/user.markdown

 and it will correctly install everything in `sw/<arch>/ROOT/latest`.

-It's also important to notice that if you use the devel mode, you will not be able to write to any store and the generated tgz will be empty.
+It's also important to notice that if you use your own checkout of a package, you will not be able to write to any store and the generated tgz will be empty.

+If you wish to temporary compile with the package as specified by alidist, you can use the `--no-local <PACKAGE>` option.

 ### Incremental builds